napeits/frstack/README.md

 ### TODO

-Bug fixing needed:
-* Using squid proxy does not always work reliably with yum.
-Fedora dynamically picks a rpm server which messes with squid
+* Using squid proxy does not work reliably with yum.
+Fedora dynamically picks a rpm server which messes with squid caching
 * Make this work on both Debian / Fedora (anything that support systemd).
 * looks like the HOSTNAME needs to be set to the fqdn on the machine /etc/sysconfig/network  or openam config bombs out This is fixed for Vagrant by setting config.vm.hostname.
 Need a fix for other environments
 * tomcat agent installer does not put filter in global web.xml.
 Need to fix up apps web.xml
-* Configure agents (right now apache is installed but not configured)
+* Configure agents
 * Configure some sample policies
 * Add HA, multi-master replication, etc
+* Configure openig as an agent